 Wickham H and Francois R (2016) dplyr: A Grammar of Data Manipulation.
 Available at: http://CRAN.R-project.org/package=dplyr.

-Figure 1: Final Germination proportions across all temperature treatments for species A) and species B)
+Figure 1: Final Germination proportions across all temperature treatments for species A and species B

-Figure 2: Cumulative Germination Curves across all temperature treatments for species A) and species B)
+Figure 2: Cumulative Germination Curves across all temperature treatments for species A and species B

-Figure 3: Time to germination across each decile (%) of total germination, across each treatment using a segmented model for species A) and species B).
+Figure 3: Time to germination across each decile (%) of total germination, across each treatment using a segmented model for species A and species B.

-Figure 4: Time to germination across each decile (%) of total germination across each temperature treatment, using a smooth linear model for species A) and species B)
+Figure 4: Time to germination across each decile (%) of total germination across each temperature treatment, using a smooth linear model for species A and species B